Funtimes909/Funtimes909/README.md

 These are just a few ideas, New ideas are appreciated!

-### Meteor Plus

-Yes, I sometimes play Minecraft with a hacked client (Meteor Client), Mostly because of my hatred of pay to win minecraft servers and what they are doing to the community.

-Meteor Client has a built in addons manager that allows you to create your own addons, I do not want to go to into detail about my ideas for it here as there is a complete list of my current ideas which can be found [here](https://github.com/Funtimes909/Meteor-Plus/blob/main/Ideas.txt)

 ### Contributions To The Linux Kernel

 Most of my time programming in rust will probably be to the [linux kernel](https://github.com/torvalds/linux) as thats my choice of OS and rust is starting to actually get some support in the kernel.